Skip to main content

 Gillian Hemme

 Gillian Hemme received her BA in Theatre from Grinnell College and her MA in Theatre and Performative Practices from University College Cork.
-Her work uses embodied practices and autoethnography to investigate transgenerational carceral trauma.
-Gillian’s recent research has focused on Catholic Church-run carceral institutions, including Ireland’s Mother and Baby Homes.
+She studies performance within and about sites of institutionalized violence in twentieth-century Ireland.
+Her work uses embodied practices to understand the role of performance in the lives of women who were incarcerated in Catholic Church-run Magdalene Laundries.
 She has served as the director of Piven Theatre Workshop’s EPIC (Ensemble Play in Corrections) program at Cook County Jail since co-founding it in 2016.
 She is a recipient of a Mellon Cluster Fellowship in Gender and Sexuality Studies.
 Gillian is also a performer, playwright, and director.
 She invites you to learn more about her work at www.gillianhemme.com.

 Claudia Kinahan

-Claudia also maintains a creative practice and as an award-winning theatre maker has directed, written, and performed for numerous stages and companies in her native Ireland including Smock Alley Theatre, The Abbey Theatre, The New Theatre, The Samuel Beckett Theatre, and RTÉ Television.
-In her new home of Chicago, she has worked with Remy Bumppo Theatre Company, Chicago Shakespeare Theatre, Rough House Theatre, and the American Music Theatre Project.
-Claudia is passionate about practice-based-research and often bridges her scholarly and artistic pursuits through her creative work.
-She invites you to find out more about her work at claudiakinahantheatre.com.
+Claudia also maintains an artistic practice and as an award-winning theatre maker has directed, written, and performed for numerous stages including the Abbey Theatre, Smock Alley Theatre, RTÉ Television, Remy Bumppo Theatre Company, and the American Music Theatre Project.
+She is passionate about practice-based research and often bridges her scholarly and artistic pursuits through her creative work.
+You can find out more about her work at claudiakinahantheatre.com.

 Alex Knapp

-Alex Knapp is a PhD student in Northwestern University’s Interdisciplinary PhD in Theatre and Drama.
-Alex’s research interests focus on contemporary performance, materialism(s)/material culture, and aesthetic theory with respect to ecology, affect studies, human-nonhuman relations, and political history, theory, and economy.
-His essay “Breathing Bricks: Nut Brother’s Dust Project and the Politics of Particulate Matter” won the 2021 TDR Student Essay Contest.
-Alex is also a trained actor.
+Alex Knapp is a PhD candidate in Northwestern University’s Interdisciplinary Program in Theatre and Drama.
+His research interests and pedagogy focus on contemporary performance, materialism(s)/material culture, and aesthetic theory with respect to the environmental humanities, more-than-human and other-than-human relations, and political history, theory, and economy.
+Alex’s dissertation investigates how artists and activists deal with environmental threats and the creation of the “corpse” aesthetically, philosophically, performatively, and politically to make legible a necropolitics of ecological death.
+His essay “Breathing Bricks: Nut Brother’s Dust Project and the Politics of Particulate Matter” won the 2021 TDR Student Essay Contest (TDR: The Drama Review, Cambridge University Press).

 Chloë Jackson